Author: Dr Ben Tallon, Dermatologist/Dermatopathologist, Tauranga, New Zealand, 2010.

 The scanning power view of the histology of Darier disease is of an epidermal and superficial dermal inflammatory process (Figure 1).
 Intraepidermal separation may be visible at this power, which on closer inspection is seen as suprabasal acantholysis (Figures 2 and 3).
 Acantholysis can be seen at all levels within the epidermis.
 Dyskeratosis of the keratinocytes is seen, with two notable changes described.
 Corps ronds refer to cells with small pyknotic nuclei, a perinuclear clear halo and eosinophilic cytoplasm (Figures 4 and 5).

 Grains are compressed cells with elongated nuclei seen in the stratum corneum and granular layer (Figures 4 and 5).

 The overlying epidermis exhibits compact orthokeratosis, which can form a prominent focal plug.

 In the superficial dermis is a mild predominantly perivascular lymphocytic infiltrate (Figure 2).
 Eosinophils are rarely seen.

-Transient acantholytic dermatosis/Grover disease: While the Darier-like variant of Grovers disease may show near identical features, the presence of smaller involved. foci, and an inflammatory infiltrate containing eosinophils serve as clues to this diagnosis.
+Transient acantholytic dermatosis/Grover disease — while the Darier-like variant of Grover disease may show near-identical features, the presence of smaller involved foci, and an inflammatory infiltrate containing eosinophils serve as clues to this diagnosis.